Librarika/manual/docs/cataloging.md

 ##### Media Copy entity

-Contains uniquely identifiable data such as accession number, copy number, location as well as some other information.
+Contains uniquely identifiable data such as accession number, copy number, location, branch as well as some other information related to the copy.

 ##### Relationship
 ```